 Please contact me if you would like to preview either of these settings of John Donne or my expanded Advent hymn arrangement.

 Spring into Life!

 This spring we are beginning to return to a more normal life.
 The Easter message is about life in all its dimensions for every person and for every living thing.
 There is a blessing from Hebrews 13 which encourages us in this time:

 The God of peace–who brought again from the dead our Lord Jesus Christ, the great shepherd of the sheep, through the blood of the everlasting covenant–make you perfect in every good work to do his will, working in you that which is well-pleasing in his sight; through Jesus Christ, to whom be glory forever and ever.
 Amen

-Though we are surrounded by death, the resurrection encourages us to strive, to work for the value of every human life and for a renewal of the earth that will please the Risen Lord and is consonant with God’s character and will.
+This is a time to strive, to work for the value of every human life and for a renewal of society and the environment that is consonant with God’s character and will.
 I have set this cherished blessing for SATB or SATB/SSA and organ, but listen to an orchestration of The God of Peace by my former student, Michael Costello, performed in the Bach cantata series of Grace Lutheran Church, River Forest, IL.
 May it inspire you to be a strong proponent of God’s life!

 Our Father, based on a haunting Slovak chant of the Lord’s Prayer, memorializes all who have died from violence and tragedy, including those from COVID-19.
 This work encapsulates the pathos and poignancy of our time.
 If we are to heal as individuals and as a people, there is no better place to begin than with this prayer.
 The performance is by Yale vocal artists.

-When You Pass through the Waters is based on a favorite biblical passage of comfort, Isaiah 43.
+When You Pass through the Waters depicts one of my favorite biblical passages of comfort from Isaiah 43.
+It was composed in memory of a kind and caring music professor of mine.
 There are versions for unison, two-part, and SATB ensembles at MorningStar Music.